Benefits of Nasal Breathing: Why Nasal Breathing Matters

 The movement of air through your nose keeps the environment around your inner auditory tubes free from stagnating debris.
 The hairs and membranes of your nose filter the air during inhalation and help to secrete mucous, preventing you from coughing and having to clear your throat.

-16. Lessens Sinus Infections and Asthma
+16. Helps Prevent Sinus Infections and Asthma

 Air coming in through your nose stimulates the release of odiferous molecules, which attach to incoming molecules.
 This helps you smell the ‘quality’ of the air, sensitising you to the quality of the air around you.